 State homestead protection only applies to one’s primary residence.
 For investment properties or second homes, we implement a different asset protection strategy.

-In some cases it’s necessary to liquidate the asset and place the proceeds into a liquid asset protection trust.
-This is might cause an inconvenience.
-However it nearly guarantees protection of the assets; especially if in an offshore trust.
+In some cases it’s necessary to liquidate the asset and place the proceeds into an asset protection trust.
+The proper type of trust nearly guarantees protection of the assets; especially if in an offshore trust.
 Liquid assets are easier to transfer and protect.
 You do this by taking a maximum home equity loan and transferring the money into a well-protected account.
 This involves multiple legal structures and a business entity, however we can establish it for you quickly and easily.